Stopping Mobile Fraud in its Tracks

 Discover which industries are most popular with mobile shoppers and where cross-border mCommerce is thriving.

 Improve customer experience

 Get our tips on adapting existing fraud measures to account for the growing number of mobile customers.

 Minimize customer friction by learning about mCommerce shopping behaviour and fraud patterns.

 Mobile commerce (mCommerce) is quickly becoming the first choice of consumers across the globe, with over 2 billion smartphone and tablet users expected to make at least one mobile transaction in 2017.
-Our special report provides insights on how to effectively distinguishing between fraud attempts and legitimate mobile orders, while maintaining a positive customer experience.
+Our special guide provides insights on how to effectively distinguishing between fraud attempts and legitimate mobile orders, while maintaining a positive customer experience.

 Sales made via smartphones and tablets are expected to exceed $208 billion in 2018, an increase of 32% from the previous year.
 Dominated by young shoppers, mobile commerce (aka mCommerce) will account for nearly 50% of US online transactions by 2020 and is likely to become the preferred digital shopping method of the future.But while mobile sales present great financial opportunities, retailers still have some way to go before they can maximize revenues and effectively prevent fraud losses from this channel.

 According to the 2017 Global Fraud Survey, over 90% of eCommerce merchants use the same tools to manage fraud across both web and mobile transactions.
 The survey also revealed that while over 80% of merchants support mobile shopping, only 52% track fraud rates by channel.
 But as mCommerce becomes more prominent, neglecting to adjust fraud management processes and tracking to this sales segment, will mean sacrificing hard-earned revenue.